angelsolaorbaiceta/angelsolaorbaiceta/README.md

 📦 [Here's the repository with the code](https://github.com/angelsolaorbaiceta/fe-fwk-book)

+Ssssh, don't tell anyone, but you get a **45% discount** with the code: _mlorbaiceta_, valid until March 15th.

 ### 📖 I Wrote A Book

 I wrote a book for engineering students (with a background in mechanics) to learn how to write Python programs to solve complex engineering problems.